Before pressing COURT, press here!

 The official court rules say that it is not okay to hare off to court over an argument about family finances without following certain steps first in an effort to avoid court entirely.

 The courts regularly see cases that do not belong there.
 People often suffer because their case has unnecessarily gone to court.
 Court proceedings typically make cases more expensive, more drawn out, more damaging for wellbeing, more complex and pricier for society as a whole.
-No one ever said 'thank goodness my wife and I went to court to slog it out'.
-It helps to think about your children or wider family and avoid making decisions when angry or upset.
+No one ever said 'thank goodness my wife and I went to court to slug it out'.
+It helps to think about your children or wider family and avoid making decisions when angry or upset or which centre around your personal 'principles' rather than the core legal issues.
 The problem you have may be made worse, not better, by taking the case to court.

-The steps required before heading for court are:
+The steps required before heading for court (in most finances cases) are:

 If a person fails to undertake these efforts before heading for court, the judge can: